Facebook launches React VR, a new JavaScript framework for building basic VR apps

 Even more so than mobile apps, VR apps need to be rendered at 60 frames per second (or, ideally, even faster).
 Because React Native already addressed many of the issues that typically make this hard to do with a JavaScript app, the team was able to get the right amount of performance to make React VR applications fast enough, too.

-The code of React VR is now available on GitHub and if you want to play with it, you can also find the documentation here.
+The code of React VR is now available on GitHub and, if you want to play with it, you also can find the documentation here.

 0